venkys-io/Code-Blogs/Strings/Easy/ValidAnagram/README.md

 6. **Biomedical Research:** Comparing genetic sequences for mutation analysis.

 This function, though seemingly simple, is a powerful tool in the broader landscape of problem-solving and algorithmic thinking.
 By exploring and understanding such code, programmers enhance their skills and gain valuable insights applicable across diverse domains.

+## Test Cases
+- Input:
+  "hello"
+  "world"
+  Output: False

+  Explanation:
+  The lengths of s and t are different (5 and 5 respectively), so they cannot be anagrams.
+  Therefore, the output is False.

+- Input:
+  "listen"
+  "silent"
+  Output: True

+  Explanation:
+  Both s and t contain the same characters with the same frequencies.
+  Therefore, they are anagrams of each other.

 # Copyrights to venkys.io